Rohit ton gives India edge on England

 Faced with overheads that would have encouraged the bowlers, the tourists collectively stuck to old-fashioned Test values to bat themselves into a position from which they will be considered favourites.

-There were times when England were flat, the mood of the home team as dark and subdued as the sky overhead.
+There were times when England were flat, the mood of the home team as dark as the sky overhead.

 Some of England's problems are of their own making.
 They could have bowled India out more cheaply on day one and been more ruthless with the bat on day two.
 In total, they have missed six catches.